Toufa7/Inception/README.md

 - The Root filesystem include all the files and directories that are necessary for the container to run, such as libraries, binaries, and configuration files (Ex: a directory containing a full Linux operating system, or just the files necessary to run a specific application.)

 - The ``config.json`` is a configuration file that specifies various settings for the container, such as the command to run, environment variables, and networking settings

+If a container exceeds the memory or CPU limit specified in the ``config.json`` file, the kernel will start killing processes inside the container in an attempt to free up memory (this result slower performance , crashing and unresponsive), Therefore, it's important to carefully configure resource limits based on the needs of your application.

+Example of config.json it's provided with explanation,

 	    runc create <container-id> --bundle=<bundle-path>